John French, 1st Earl of Ypres: Sudan

-French was initially expected to rejoin his regiment when they returned to Ireland, but the emergence of the Mahdi in the Sudan required them to remain in the theatre, fighting Mahdist forces in the eastern Sudan near Suakin.
-French eventually rejoined the regiment when they returned to Cairo in October 1884.
+French was initially expected to rejoin his regiment when they returned to Ireland, but the emergence of the Mahdi in the Sudan required them to fight Mahdist forces near Suakin.
+French rejoined the regiment when they returned to Cairo in October 1884.

 French took part in the Sudan expedition to relieve Major-General Charles Gordon in 1884.
-He was second-in-command to his friend Lieutenant Colonel Percy Barrow, with the cavalry which accompanied Brigadier-General Sir Herbert Stewart as he took the short route across 176 miles of desert (the other British force under Major-General Earle marched the long way along the bend of the Nile).
+He was second-in-command to his friend Lieutenant Colonel Percy Barrow, with the cavalry which accompanied Brigadier-General Sir Herbert Stewart as he took the short route across 176 miles of desert.
 Most of the cavalry work was in reconnaissance and warding off Dervish raids, although they did—at a walk—pursue the retreating enemy after the Battle of Abu Klea in January 1885.
 By the time they reached the Nile the horses had not been watered for between 56 and 72 hours.
-During the retreat back across the desert via Jakdul (the expedition had reached Khartoum too late to save Gordon) Major French led a rearguard of thirteen men, again warding off Dervish attacks and impressing Redvers Buller and Sir Garnet Wolseley.
+During the retreat back across the desert via Jakdul (the expedition had reached Khartoum too late to save Gordon) French led a rearguard of thirteen men, warding off Dervish attacks and impressing Redvers Buller and Sir Garnet Wolseley.

 He was promoted to lieutenant colonel on 7 February 1885.
 Once again, this was an unusually early promotion, and he was appointed second-in-command of the 19th Hussars.
 His experience of handling cavalry with scarce water would stand him in good stead in South Africa.
-In January 1886 he briefly acted as Commanding Officer when Colonel Barrow died, but French was considered too young for the position, and Colonel Boyce Combe was transferred in from the 10th Hussars.
+In January 1886 he briefly acted as Commanding Officer when Colonel Barrow died, but French was considered too young for the position, and Colonel Boyce Combe was transferred in.

 From June 1886 to April 1888 French was stationed at Norwich with the regiment.
-He became Commanding Officer of the 19th Hussars—still aged only 36—on 27 September 1888.
-He impressed Evelyn Wood by his initiative in organising his regiment into squadrons commanded by majors.
+He became Commanding Officer of the 19th Hussars on 27 September 1888.
+He impressed Evelyn Wood by his initiative in organising his regiment into squadrons.